 In a highly competitive market, every consumer wants to receive the maximum value for the time and money that they spend interacting with brands.
-For this reason, the price levels that an organisation sets for its a product or service plays a big role in attracting consumers, convincing them of the value of what they are receiving, and in inducing them to remain loyal to the brand over time.
+For this reason, the price levels that an organisation sets for its product or service play a big role in attracting consumers, convincing them of the value of what they are receiving, and in inducing them to remain loyal to the brand over time.
 For the brand itself, the choice of pricing method is a key element in determining the cash flow for the organisation, affecting everything from profit margins to budget allocations and expenditures.
+An effective pricing strategy will consider factors like your value proposition, the average price of your offering among competitors and your target audience.
+Thus, strengthening your market positioning and increasing the likelihood of getting a great conversion rate.

 What Is Pricing?

 In simple terms, pricing is the amount of money that a commercial organisation charges for providing a particular product or service to the consumer.
 Organisations must negotiate a fine balance in determining the pricing model that best suits their business.
 Setting prices too high may scare away large numbers of potential customers.
-Setting them too low may give a false impression as to the quality or perceived value of what you are selling -- in addition to limiting the amount of possible revenue that it may generate.
+Setting them too low may give a false impression as to the quality or perceived value of what you are selling.
+A mistake many new businesses tend to make is either pricing it too high or thinking that using an economy pricing model will make them more attractive when in reality, it can very easily have the opposite effect depending on the product or service you are offering-- in addition to limiting the amount of possible revenue that it may generate.

 The Different Pricing Strategies Available